 The Achilles heel of furnace sizing in the South: the blower drive

 Here in Atlanta, we have a special obstacle to contend with when it comes to furnace sizing.
 Believe it or not, it all has to do with the size of your AC.

 Why does that affect your furnace?
 Well, imagine we did a load calculation and determined you need a 30K BTU furnace.
 The thing is, your AC provides 4 tons of cooling.
-There's no 30K BTU furnace that's going to match your 4-ton blower drive.
-It just doesn't exist.
-You'll have no choice but to get a furnace that's way bigger than what you need.
+No 30K BTU furnace’s going to match your 4-ton blower drive.
+It just doesn’t exist.
+You’ll have no choice but to get a furnace that’s way bigger than what you need.